Best Face Forward: How to Love the Way You Look on Zoom

 In the most basic terms, people prefer what they see and encounter most often — including their own faces.
 The University of Wisconsin conducted experiments in 1977 that support this idea: When shown photos of their true image and their mirror image, participants preferred their mirror image, while friends and romantic partners preferred the true image of the participants.

-“The interesting thing is that people don’t really know what they look like,” Nicholas Epley, author of “Mindwise: Why We Misunderstand What Others Think, Believe, Feel, and Want,” told The Atlantic in 2014.
+“The interesting thing is that people don’t really know what they look like,” Nicholas Epley, author of “Mindwise: Why We Misunderstand What Others Think, Believe, Feel, and Want,” told The Atlantic.
 “The image you have of yourself in your mind is not quite the same as what actually exists.”

 Basic confirmation bias is another contributor to the challenge of seeing yourself on video.
 Essentially, your brain looks for signs that support what it already believes to be true.
 So if you’re already a little self-conscious (which most of us are), your little imperfections are all you will see.